wesa5/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is a singly lists directory
+This is a singly lnked lists directory